 They cough and gag.
 Suffer heatstroke even when it's not hot.
 Inhale food, liquids and vomit into their lungs.
 Struggle to breathe.
 Choke to death.

-Whether instruments are inserted through the open mouth (trivialized as "bark softening") or an incision in the neck, regardless of how little vocal cord tissue is cut, it is always dangerous, always cruel.
+Whether instruments are inserted through the open mouth (trivialized as "bark softening") or an incision in the neck, regardless of how little vocal cord tissue is cut or the vet's skill, it is always dangerous.

 Those who have animals devocalized, and the vets who perform it for them, rarely disclose it.
-They know it's considered cruel--and that it is easy to conceal.
+They know it's considered cruel--and is easy to conceal.
 Unlike ears, tails and paws, cut vocal cords are hidden from view.